 The health zone

 In the health zone, the intensity is so low that even untrained people can maintain the strain over a longer period of time.
 This zone serves as an entrance area for beginners and for people in regeneration who start training again after an illness or injury.
-As a small clue: A walk at moderate speed will always take you within the health zone.
+As a small clue: A walk with perfect fitting shoes at moderate speed will always take you within the health zone.

 Training in the health zone strengthens the cardiovascular system and helps untrained people to build up their first basic endurance.
 The training intensity is in a range of about 50-60% of the maximum heart rate.